m-labs/artiq/doc/manual/management_system.rst

 Applet entry area
 *****************

-Extensions are provided to enable the use of argument widgets in applets through the `EntryArea` class.
+Argument widgets can be used in applets through the `EntryArea` class.

 Below is a simple example code snippet using the `EntryArea` class: ::